How is Zeffy free?

 10 Types of Nonprofits Under the IRS 501(c) Section for Tax Exemption

 The IRS publication 557 lists the details of all 501(c) organizations.
-Here are some of the most common types of nonprofits under this section:
+Here are some of the most common types of charitable organizations under this section:

 1. 501(c)(3)